 Habits: we all have them.
 Our world is cyclical-our lives, the seasons and even our habits.
 Hindsight has identified emerging patterns each year and season in my life.
 Maybe like me, you head into new seasons full of excitement and energy, only to find yourself weeks later exhausted and edgy.
-Whether the season is marked by a calendar or change in life, behaviors, feelings and habits develop like a Polaroid picture, slowly coming into focus.
-But we can purposefully create wellness habits to help.
+Whether the season is marked by the calendar or a change in life, behaviors, feelings and habits develop like a Polaroid picture, slowly coming into focus.
+But we can purposefully create holiday wellness habits to help.

 I’m determined to break my habit of putting wellness on the shelf over the holidays.
 I want to better manage my time, stress, health and precious moments with loved ones this year.
 It’s time for a Holiday Wellness Plan!